 Evidence is gathered to falsify a hypothesis

-Evidence that does not contradict idea, corroborates and supports hypothesis
+Evidence that does not contradict the idea, corroborates, and supports the hypothesis

 **Evolutionary Biology can be an experimental and historical science